What is an independent student?

 Starting a course on or after 1 August 2018

-A care leaver is a young person under the age of 25 who at any point from the age of 14 to the first day of the first academic year of the course has not been under the legal care of their parents for 13 weeks or more and has:
+A care leaver is a young person under the age of 25 who at any point from the age of 14 to the first day of the first academic year of the course has not been under the legal care of their parents for 13 weeks or more and has either been:

-- been in the custody or legal care of, or
+- been in the custody or legal care of a Local Authority

 Starting a course before 1 August 2018